spatialwalk/AvatarKit-Web-Demo/README.md

 **All environments now require a Session Token for authentication.**

+> ⚠️ **Important Note**: The "Auto" button in these demos is **only for demonstration purposes**.
+In actual production applications, you must **manually inject a valid Session Token** obtained from your SDK provider.
+The auto-generation feature is not available in production and should not be relied upon.

-**Quick Setup:**
+**Demo Quick Setup:**
 1. Click the **"Auto"** button next to the "Session Token" input field
-2. The button will generate a temporary token valid for 1 hour
+2. The button will generate a temporary token valid for 1 hour (demo only)
-3. The token will be automatically filled into the input field
+3. The token will be automatically filled into the read-only input field
+4. **Note**: The Session Token input field is read-only and can only be set via the "Auto" button (manual input is disabled in demos)
-4. If SDK is already initialized, the token will be set immediately
+5. If SDK is already initialized, the token will be set immediately
-5. If SDK is not initialized yet, generate the token first, then initialize the SDK - the token will be automatically set during initialization
+6. If SDK is not initialized yet, you can generate the token before or after initialization - it will be automatically set when you initialize the SDK

-**Manual Entry:**
+**For Production Integration:**
-- You can also manually enter a Session Token if you have one
+- You must obtain a valid Session Token from your SDK provider
+- Use `AvatarSDK.setSessionToken(token)` to inject the token programmatically
 - The token must be valid and not expired
+- Handle token refresh logic in your application as needed

-**Token Generation:**
+**Demo Token Generation:**
-- The "Auto" button calls the console API to generate a temporary token
+- The "Auto" button calls the console API to generate a temporary token (demo only)
 - Token expires after 1 hour
 - You can generate a new token anytime by clicking "Auto" again